kloggy/HA-Irrigation-Version2/prerequisites.md

 Secondly,

-You need to edit one line in `lovelace/templates/garden/settings/temperature/item_settings_temperature_graph.yaml` in order to show the temperature graph.
+You need to edit two lines in `lovelace/templates/garden/settings/temperature/item_settings_temperature_graph.yaml` in order to show the temperature graph.

 In the `custom:mini-graph-card` find the line:

+`  - entity: sensor.dark_sky_current_temperature`

+and change it to

+`  - entity: sensor.dark_sky_temperature`

+also,

 `        - entity: sensor.dark_sky_forecast_daytime_high_temperature_0d`